(1) The Commissioner may, by written notice (an “information notice”)—

 (b) require any person to provide the Commissioner with information that the Commissioner reasonably requires for the purposes of—

 (i) investigating a suspected failure of a type described in section 149(2) or a suspected offence under this Act, or

-(ii) determining whether the processing of personal data is carried out by an individual in the course of a purely personal or household activity.
+(ii) determining whether the processing of personal data is carried out by an individual in the course of a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.